yaos/LimeFlightTakeHomeChallenge/README.md

 # LimeFlightTakeHomeChallenge
 This is the Take Home challenge for LimeFlight Backend engineer position.
 You have one week time to complete it.
-You need to create a PR to this repository.
+You need to create a PR with this naming schema `challenge/{your-name}` to this repository.
 ## Prerequisites

 You need to have Docker Desktop installed in order to run Docker.